 Favourite cities: Petra, Boston, Tokyo, Prague, Naples, Edinburgh, Ho Chi Minh City and Kyoto

 Favourite experiences: Sleeping in swags (sleeping bags covered by a mosquito net) in the bush in Kakadu National Park, northern Australia; seeing the Monastery in Petra and sitting drinking tea with the Bedouin on one of the highest points in the ancient city looking out over the incredible Wadi al Araba; trekking through the countryside around Viñales, Cuba and seeing traditional farming methods still in use; exploring the caves under Buda in Budapest; being handed raw bits of fish and shellfish to taste test before 7am at Tsukiji Fish Market in Tokyo; kayaking in Halong Bay, Vietnam; crawling through the Cu Chi tunnels in Vietnam; and going on a subterranean tour around Naples’s Roman aqueducts

 Worst experiences: Sleeping in a cold teepee in the middle of winter in Byron Bay, Australia; and spending a night on a sleeper train between Hanoi and Hue in Vietnam, only to wake in the morning to find my bed covered in mouse droppings.

-Most embarrassing moment: Being wheelchaired out of the Art Gallery of NSW in Sydney, Australia by the very kind staff and driven to hospital with a swollen ankle; and the time a pigeon perched itself on my head at an outdoor cafe in Grasse, France and only realising when seemingly the entire packed square began laughing and pointing at me
+Most embarrassing moment: Being wheelchaired out of the Art Gallery of NSW in Sydney, Australia by the very kind staff and driven to hospital with a swollen ankle; and the time a pigeon perched itself on my head at an outdoor cafe in Grasse, France and only realising when seemingly everyone in the packed square began laughing and pointing at me.

 Scariest moments: Staying overnight in an incredibly creepy hostel in Hartford, Connecticut; and almost drowning in the sea in Cannes, France